Nafees Lyon

-Nafees Lyon (born December 10, 1996) is an American professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Nafees Lyon (born December 10, 1996) is an American professional football defensive back.

 High School and College

 Lyon attended Mallard Creek High School in Charlotte, North Carolina.
 He was a member of the football team, and part of two North Carolina 4AA state champion teams in 2013 and 2014.

 He committed to the Charlotte 49ers football team for college.
 Lyon used a redshirt season his first year in college in 2015.
-He than played from 2016 to 2020, missing the 2017 season due to injury.
+He then played from 2016 to 2020, missing the 2017 season due to injury.
 He played in 40 games in four seasons where he recorded 137 total tackles, two interceptions, and two forced fumbles.

 Professional career

 Edmonton Elks

 Lyon signed with the Edmonton Elks on January 11, 2021.
 He began the 2021 season on the practice roster, but he made his professional debut on October 29, 2021, against the Hamilton Tiger-Cats where he had six defensive tackles.
 He played and started in the five regular season games where he had 27 defensive tackles and two interceptions.

 In 2022, he played in eight regular season games for the Elks where he had 25 defensive tackles, one sack, one interception, and one forced fumble.